 Make Beef Fried Rice that is full of juicy flank steak, crisp veggies, soy-sesame sauce stir-fried with rice for a 20-minute one-pan dinner that everyone will love!

-In a large skillet, heat 1 tablespoon of the oil over medium high heat.
-Add in the eggs and scramble them until they are fully cooked.
+In a large skillet, heat 1 tablespoon vegetable oil over medium high heat.
+Add 3 large lightly beaten eggs and scramble them until they are fully cooked.
 Remove them from the pan to a separate plate.

-Add the frozen peas and carrots blend to the pan and sauté for approximately 2 minutes on medium high heat until tender and slightly browned.
-Add in the garlic and cook for 1-2 minutes until you can smell the garlic.
+Add 1 cup frozen peas and diced carrots blend to the pan and sauté for approximately 2 minutes on medium high heat until tender and slightly browned.
+Add 3 minced garlic cloves and cook for 1-2 minutes until fragrant.

-Stir in the cooked and cooled rice.
+Stir in 4 cups cooked and cooled rice.
 Break it up with a spatula and cook it in the skillet for 3-5 minutes until the rice starts to brown slightly.

 Serve warm topped with the green onions and sesame seeds.
 Enjoy!